Department of Modern and Classical Languages

 Office for: French, Italian, Spanish, Hebrew, Arabic, Portuguese and Comparative Literature Program

-Studying comparative literature examines the distinct traditions and trends of the written word around the globe.
+Studying comparative literature, you’ll examine the distinct traditions and trends of the written word around the globe.
 It’s a way to see the world through the eyes of other diverse cultures and a means to develop a deeper understanding of your own.

-With an emphasis on diversity, we teach students to think, read and analyze the world in more than one language.
+With an emphasis on diversity, you’ll learn to think, read and analyze the world in more than one language.

 Our interdisciplinary curriculum allows you to design a unique path within the program.
 Half of the required credits are upper level elective courses that can be approved from many other departments and interdisciplinary programs, including English, history, or any of the language programs.